35 Memoirs Everyone Should Read

-With so many memoirs centered on hard times and family dysfunction, it’s sheer delight to encounter Volk’s quirky, loving, exuberant restaurant family.
+With so many memoirs centered on hard times and family dysfunction, it’s a sheer delight to encounter Volk’s quirky, loving, exuberant restaurant family.
 Volk’s great-grandfather introduced pastrami to America in 1888; her dad remained in the restaurant business in New York until 1988.
-As we all know, food and family go great together, and in this perceptive and witty book they’re a winning combo.
+As we all know, food and family go great together, and in this perceptive and witty book, they’re a winning combo.

-The Snow Leopard by Peter Mathiessen
+The Snow Leopard by Peter Matthiessen

-Newman’s exhilarating memoir moves through an unconventional Alaskan childhood to a lifetime of travel, and ultimately, to a true sense of home.
+Newman’s exhilarating memoir moves through an unconventional Alaskan childhood to a lifetime of travel and, ultimately, to a true sense of home.
 Her quest for courage, connection, and life’s deepest adventures is not to be missed.